sbelakho2/apex-mediation-platform/backend/REDIS_CACHING.md

 ## Overview

 Comprehensive Redis caching layer implemented to optimize performance of analytics, A/B testing, and data export endpoints.
-The caching system reduces load on the ClickHouse analytics database and improves API response times.
+The caching system reduces load on the Postgres analytics rollup tables and improves API response times.

 ## Architecture